 Many people think they should pick up cats and kittens by the scruff of fur and skin found behind the neck because mother cats carry their young this way.
 Most experts agree that handling a cat by the scruff is a bad practice.
 While the skin at the back of the neck can support the weight of a small kitten, adolescent and adult cats are significantly heavier.

 As you probably know, all cats are different, and holding preferences can vary from cat to cat.
-This article can serve as a guideline, but of course, won't be true of every cat.
-Always respect a cat's preferences — they'll let you know what they like and don't like!
+This article can serve as a guideline, but of course, won't be true for every cat.
+Always respect a cat's preferences—they'll let you know what they like and don't like!